Apple fixes 3 0-day vulnerabilities

 - CVE-2020-27932: This is a 0-day kernel privilege escalation vulnerability that would allow malicious applications to execute arbitrary code with those privileges.

 - CVE-2020-27950: would allow malicious applications to access kernel memory due to a flaw initializing the kernel.

 It is recommended to upgrade to iOS 14.2 as soon as possible.

 Cyberattacks on the industrial sector through remote management systems

-In 2018, Kaspersky reported on a phishing campaign aimed at industrial sector entities, especially in manufacturing, which was intended to spread malware.
+In 2018, was reported on a phishing campaign aimed at industrial sector entities, especially in manufacturing, which was intended to spread malware.
 Recently, since summer of 2019 until this autumn, they have been able to detect a new wave of this campaign which includes improved attack techniques.
 The threat agents use as a pretext in the phishing emails documents that detail the configuration of equipment, industrial processes, etc. all of which have been stolen from the victim company itself or from one of its collaborators.
 The distributed malware allows attackers to use remote administration tools, hiding their usage from the user, and even applying them as C2, as is the case with the web interface of the RMS platform in the cloud.
 The use of apyware and Mimikatz for the theft of credentials and lateral movement to other systems on the network has also been seen.
 The ultimate goal it’s still the achievement of economic benefits.

 Active exploitation of the 0-day vulnerability in Windows not yet corrected